Trust Funds Aren’t Just for the Rockefellers

 Another girl we knew had her college paid for by a series of stock investments her grandparents had put into an account when she was very, very young.
 She knew exactly which stock paid the tuition each year.
 “Oh yeah, this year is Schering-Plough.
 Last year was McDonald’s.”

 The original grantors of the trust fund were wise because they knew that they could exponentially increase their family wealth by locking money away and harnessing the power of compounding.
 After all, if you put $25,000 into a trust fund today and left it to grow at 10% for 70 years, it would be worth almost $20,000,000 for your grandchildren and great-grandchildren.
 People just don’t think that far ahead in many situations.
+Of course, administration expenses and compressed tax brackets are going to result in net returns being lower than that, most likely, particularly if there is a fixed-income component but the underlying principle remains the same.

 Trust Funds Have a Wide Variety of Uses